ChicoState/smartinsulin-ux/phaseIII/README.md

 ## Findings
 ### User Study
+The full collection of data from this user study can be found in the following [spreadsheet](https://docs.google.com/spreadsheets/d/1oINi5R7GugN7KuO-_0Xp0-A-QpbCyS-iFTeI-r4qcZ0/edit?usp=sharing).

 #### __Background:__
 67% (4 of 6) users had no previous experience managing diabetes.
 The two users who had some experience managing diabetes monitored for a family member, who instructed them on what to do, and had no experience with diabetes-related applications.
 Two of the four users who had no previous experience managing diabetes had a basic understanding of the condition and could theorize at some of the challenges diabetics may face in monitoring their condition.